tulliolo/mobybolt/guide/mobybolt/setup/project-setup.md

 **frontend** | external | dynamic | 172.16.21.128-255 | 172.16.21.129 |

 - Docker relies on networks for internal container communication.

 - Containers that reside on the same network will be able to reach each other using either the IP address or the name of the service (e.g. `172.16.21.2` or `nginx`).

 - Containers attached to an `internal` network won't directly have external visibility, they can reach (or be reached from) the outside through another container, e.g. tor, attached to an `external` network.

 - Containers that need to reach the outside shall be in an `external` network and, if they need to be reached from the outside, they must publish a port via the `docker-compose.yml` file (Docker will automatically handle NAT, firewall, and port forwarding).

 - Containers will automatically receive a **dynamic IP address** for each network the are attached to, or they can specify a **static IP address** in the `docker-compose.yml` file.

-{: .note}
+### Addressing policies

+A **dynamic addressing** will be used for the **frontend external network**.

->A **static addressing** (generally not necessary, since services can be invoked by name) will be used for the **internal network**.
+A **static addressing** (generally not necessary, since services can be invoked by name) will be used for the **backend internal network**.
 In fact:
->- if you wanted to implement the (optional) configuration in Bitcoin Knots/Core to reject non-private networks, name resolution would be disabled and you could only reach the other containers via the IP address (which will therefore have to be static);
+- if you wanted to implement the (optional) configuration in Bitcoin Knots/Core to reject non-private networks, name resolution would be disabled and you could only reach the other containers via the IP address (which will therefore have to be static);
->- with a dynamic addressing, we could have problems with nginx and tor, which will be the only access points from the outside to all the services.
+- with a dynamic addressing, we could have problems with nginx and tor, which will be the only access points from the outside to all the services.
 If we wanted to temporarily disable a non-mandatory service (e.g. BTC RPC Explorer) nginx and tor would no longer be able to resolve its name and would fail.

+### Connecting services to networks

 Below, a brief outline of how the services we will implement will be connected to the networks: